Peperworx/curium/docs/source/src/tutorial/README.md

 }
 ```

-For our language, you can just use C++ language highlighting.
+For Curium, you can just use C++ language highlighting.

 Lets examine the code snippet above: